 Can Acupuncture Successfully Treat Infertility?

 Long before technology and modern medicine, people have used acupuncture to treat infertility.
 Stimulating a myriad of pressure points in the body can reduce or even treat impotence.

 Acupuncture is becoming a popular choice for couples.
-An ancient therapy, acupuncture is a Chinese healing method in which fine needles help relieve or create pressure to treat an array of conditions.
-The reason it works so well for fertility improvement, is that pressure points and blood flow have everything to do with your impending pregnancy.
+An ancient therapy, acupuncture, is a Chinese healing method in which fine needles help relieve or create pressure to treat various conditions.
+It works so well for fertility improvement because pressure points and blood flow have everything to do with your impending pregnancy.

 Varieties of studies have shown consistently that acupuncture improved the blood flow to the uterus.
 That alone gave a boost to fertility because adequate blood supply in the womb is crucial for pregnancy.
 The treatment can also regulate your menstrual cycle, and the more regular you are, the better your odds for pregnancy.

-Trying to have a baby is a stressful time, even if things are going well; merely planning for a baby can feel a bit stressful.
+Trying to have a baby is stressful, even if things are going well; merely planning for a baby can feel a bit stressful.
 It’s only natural to have heightened blood pressure during this time, but lower stress means better results.
 Acupuncture is known to reduce stress and lower blood pressure while regulating natural hormones.

 Americanpregnancy.org mentions that acupuncture can improve ovarian and follicular function while increasing blood flow to the uterus.
 The article also notes that there are minimal risks in this treatment.

 The Science Behind Infertility

-Because of the delicate balance between the hypothalamus, pituitary, and reproductive glands, stress is capable of preventing a woman from ovulating entirely.
+Because of the delicate balance between the hypothalamus, pituitary, and reproductive glands, stress can prevent a woman from ovulating entirely.
 This can contribute to the cause of female infertility.
-Pressure can also create spasms in both the fallopian tubes and the uterus, which can interfere with movement and implantation of a fertilised egg.
-In men, stress can alter sperm counts, motility, and cause impotence.
+Pressure can also create spasms in both the fallopian tubes and the uterus, which can interfere with the movement and implantation of a fertilised egg.
+In men, stress can alter sperm counts, motility and cause impotence.
 Acupuncture infertility treatment counters the effects of stress and cortisol by releasing endorphins in the brain.
 A herbal impotence cure is also an option for men and can reduce stress.